Xiaolin Showdown

-The series was followed by Xiaolin Chronicles, which premiered on August 26, 2013.
-Actress Tara Strong strongly hinted via Twitter that episodes were being produced, which was confirmed by fellow series star Grey DeLisle when she appeared on the March 9, 2012, episode of actor Rob Paulsen's podcast, and by series creator Christy Hui in her Facebook account.

 Plot

-Season one
+Season 1 (2003–04)

 Four young monks – Omi, Kimiko, Raimundo, and Clay – are forced into cooperation at the Xiaolin Temple after learning they are chosen to become Xiaolin Dragons.
 They become friends and work together traveling the world in search for Shen Gong Wu, mystical objects with powers that balance the forces of good and evil.
-Along the way, they must battle wannabe evil boy genius Jack Spicer, and the evil Heylin sorceress Wuya, whom Jack inadvertently frees from a 1500-year imprisonment in a puzzle box by Grand Master Dashi.
-Through thievery, Spicer ultimately possesses enough Shen Gong Wu to form Mala Mala Jong, an ancient monster that Wuya uses to help her gain control of the world.
+Along the way, they must battle wannabe evil boy genius Jack Spicer, and the evil Heylin sorceress Wuya, whom Jack inadvertently frees from a 1500-year imprisonment in a puzzle box.
+Through thievery, Spicer gains enough Shen Gong Wu to form Mala Mala Jong, an ancient monster that Wuya uses to help her gain control of the world.
 Raimundo defies orders and fights the monster, causing the remaining monks to fight and defend the remaining Shen Gong Wu in the Temple's possession.
 All the monks, except for Raimundo, are promoted to Xiaolin Apprentices.
-Angered, Raimundo joins the Heylin side and helps Wuya regain her human form.
+Angered, Raimundo joins the Heylin and helps Wuya regain her human form.

-Season two
+Season 2 (2004–05)

-Omi travels back in time and receives a second puzzle box from Grand Master Dashi, who trapped Wuya in the puzzle box 1500 years ago.
-But with no way back to the future, he freezes himself using the Orb of Tornami.
+Omi travels back in time and receives a second puzzle box from Dashi.
+With no way back to the future, he freezes himself using the Orb of Tornami.
 In the present time, Omi breaks free of the ice with the puzzle box in hand.
-Raimundo decides that his rightful place belongs in the Xiaolin Temple with his friends and traps Wuya in the new puzzle box.
+Raimundo decides that his rightful place belongs in the Xiaolin Temple with his friends and temporarily traps Wuya in the new puzzle box.
 After returning to the Temple, the monks continue their search for the Shen Gong Wu.
 Eventually, Raimundo is promoted to Xiaolin Apprentice.

 Afterwards, the monks are introduced to Xiaolin monk-turned-evil villain Chase Young.
-Chase takes an interest in Omi and becomes determined to manipulate his mind into joining the Heylin side.
-When Master Fung becomes trapped in the Ying-Yang World, Omi asks for help from Chase.
-He succeeds in rescuing Master Fung; however, upon leaving the Ying-Yang world, his bad chi takes over and he joins the Heylin side.
+Chase takes an interest in Omi and becomes determined to manipulate him into joining the Heylin.
+When Master Fung is trapped in the Ying-Yang World, Omi asks for help from Chase.
+He succeeds in rescuing Fung; however, upon leaving the Ying-Yang world, his bad chi takes over and he joins the Heylin.
 Chase succeeds in restoring Wuya to her human form, though he takes her powers.
-The remaining monks soon learn that Chase had sent Master Fung into the Ying-Yang World knowing the events that would unfold afterwards, including Omi joining his side.
+The remaining monks soon learn that Chase had sent Fung into the Ying-Yang World knowing the events that would unfold afterwards, including Omi joining his side.